We Will Help You Every Step Of The Way

 By contacting the phone number on this website you will be directed to a licensed agent.

 If you choose a Medicare Supplement plan, this plan literally “supplements” Original Medicare.
 That means it only covers what Original Medicare covers.
-Original Medicare does not cover prescription drugs, dental, vision or hearing.
+Original Medicare does not cover prescription drug coverage, dental, vision or hearing.

-You will have multiple cards, you will have your Medicare card (red, white & blue card), supplement card, prescription card, dental, etc. Supplements allow you to have predictable and low out of pocket costs because you are pre-paying for your health expenses.
+You will have multiple cards.
+You will have your Medicare card (red, white & blue card), supplement card, prescription card, dental, etc. Supplements allow you to have predictable and low out of pocket costs because you are pre-paying for your health expenses.

 If you choose a Medicare Advantage Prescription Drug (MAPD) you will get all your healthcare coverage through this plan.
-This plan will include everything Original Medicare covers and some extra benefits, prescription drugs, dental, vision, hearing & over-the-counter benefits.
+This plan will include everything Original Medicare covers and some extra benefits such as prescription drug coverage, dental, vision, hearing & some over-the-counter benefits.

-These are not standardized and insurance companies have different benefits to help people depending on what their healthcare needs and concerns are.
+These are not standardized plans and insurance companies have different benefits to help people depending on their healthcare needs and concerns.

 These plans do change every fall in September, so you can change or update your plan every year during the Annual Enrollment Period, from October 15 – December 7.
-It is important to review your plans to make sure that you are still in the best plan, and your doctors and drugs are still in network and the best cost for you.
+It is important to review your plans to make sure that you are still in the best plan, and your doctors and drugs are still in-network at the best cost for you.

 These are typically low cost or no cost plans, ranging from $40 or $0/month.